vik2982/spring-cloud-kubernetes/readme.md

 1. `kubectl apply -f mongo-secret.yaml` - credentials for MongoDB
 2. `kubectl apply -f mongo-configmap.yaml` - user for MongoDB
 3. `kubectl apply -f mongo.yaml` - Deployment for MongoDB
-4. `kubectl apply -f mongo-express.yaml` - Deployment for MongoExpress web console for interacting with mongo db
+4. `kubectl apply -f mongo-express.yaml` - Deployment for MongoExpress web console for interacting with mongo db.
+For GKE change the type of the service in mongo-express.yaml to LoadBalancer.

 #### Local docker-desktop
 Mongo express is accessible at `http://localhost:30000`